Privacy Policy

 • Carry out business continuity planning, network security, and IT infrastructure management.

-• Share personal data within the MAAT group for internal administrative purposes, subject to intra-group data sharing arrangements.
+• Share personal data within the MAAT group for internal administrative purposes.

 Before relying on legitimate interests, we carry out a balancing test to ensure our interests do not override your fundamental rights and freedoms.
 You may request details of that assessment at info@joinmaat.com.